Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 11. **consecutive**: logical.
 Whether consecutive days should be considered.
 To be used on conjunction with uppert/lowert and duration.
 Default is FALSE
 12. **duration**: charachter.
 When "max", maximum duration of consecutive days above/below a certain threshold is calculated.
 When "total", total number of days with at least 6 consecutive days, above/below a certain threshold.
 Default is "max"
 13. **prov.country**: charachter.
 Country for visualization of provinces.
 Default is NULL
+14. **legend.range**: numeric.
+Upper and lower limits for figure legend.
+Default is NULL

 ### Historical

 The historical function visualizes data from the W5e5 dataset, which is an observational dataset giving highly accurate past climatic data information.
 Similar to the proj function the hist function allows the user to look at trends as well as agroclimatic indicators.

-`hist(data, save, plot_name, season, lowert, uppert, int_month, trends, palette, prov.country, duration, consecutive)`
+`hist(data, save, plot_name, season, lowert, uppert, int_month, trends, palette, prov.country, duration, consecutive, legend.range)`

 1. **save**: logical.
 Used to save or not the plots
 2. **plot_name**: character.
 Specify the name of the plot